carpentries/amy/docs/amy_database_structure.md

 #### Archive Behavior

-When options are archived, any consents that rely on that option are archived and a new unset consent is created by AMY for the user.
+When option is archived, any consents that rely on that option are archived and a new unset consent is created by AMY for the user.
 If the term the option was attached to is required, archiving the option may result in an email sent to any users who answered with this option.

 #### Commonly used fields

 * `term_id` id of the term this option belongs to.
 This is linked to the `consents_term` table.
 Unarchived term options attached to a term will be displayed to the user when the term is rendered.
 * `option_type` determines whether or not a term option is considered as an agreement or a decline for that term.
 * `content` the text displayed to the user when the term is rendered.
-* `archived_at` if this option is archived, a timestamp of when it was archived
+* `archived_at` a timestamp of when the option was archived or `NULL` if it wasn't

 ### Consent